edwardyehuang/CAA/README.md

 Some segmentation results on Flickr images:

 <img src="https://raw.githubusercontent.com/edwardyehuang/iSeg/master/demo.png" width=450>

-## News
-* 10-Dec-2021 : I start to update the dataset repo, iDs(https://github.com/edwardyehuang/iDS)
-* 07-Dec-2021 : I start to update the base repo, iSeg (https://github.com/edwardyehuang/iSeg)
-* 01-Dec-2021 : OMG, the code is on the way, will be released soon!

 ## Installation
 1. Install TensorFlow (>= 2.4, 2.3 is not recommend for GPU, but okay for TPU)